relativisticturtle/intcode-adventure-2021/day01.md

-# Day 01
+# Day 1

 Puzzle: [Sonar Sweep](https://adventofcode.com/2021/day/1)

 Solution: [C lite](2021/day01.c), [IntCode](2021/day01.intc)

-Fun fact: My IntCode-programs always begin with an "increment relative base" instruction in "immediate mode" (see next section), and for some reason my input started with the number `109`, the *exact* integer code of this particular instruction.
-It was very surrealistic when I downloaded the input - before reading the problem statement - and staring at what seemed to be an IntCode-program (also: early morning, still not quite awake).
+Fun fact: My IntCode-programs always begin with an "increment relative base" instruction in "immediate mode" (see next section), and by *some random chance(?)* my input started with the number `109`, the *exact* integer code of this particular instruction.

+It was very surrealistic when I downloaded the input - before reading the problem statement, determined to solve the puzzle using IntCode - *and staring at what seemed to be an IntCode-program* (also: early morning, still not quite awake).

+&nbsp;

-Simple strategy: store all sonar values in a list.
+Simple strategy: store all sonar values in a list, then:

 - Part 1: Count number of `v[i-1] < v[i]`.